2217936322/gosdk/README.md

 gosdk is aimed towards every developer by being very intuitive and trying to reach the best performance in a compact codebase.
 Besides performance, gosdk has very fast compilation times because it is built to revolve around header usage.
 As a disclaimer, header-only usage can slow down compilation times, but that will actually happen only on complete rebuilds and/or first builds, but it will save a lot of time in the future.

 # to-do
-- D3D RenderEngine implementation
-- FGui implementation
+- Add a menu framework

 # credits
 Credits for gosdk go to places where I take inspiration from, and that would be: